Tutorial

 Create a new project

 To get started, you’ll need to have Node, Bun, or Deno or installed on your computer.
 Then run the create-domco script to create a new project.
-If you already have an existing client-side Vite project check out the migration instructions.
+If you already have an existing client-side Vite project you would like to add a server to, check out the migration instructions.

 domco identifies the entry points of your application by file name.
 These entry points are prefixed with + so they are easily identifiable.